audreyvolle/crop-recommendation-application/README.md

 2. Provide values for Nitrogen (N), Phosphorus (P), Potassium (K), Temperature (in Celsius), Humidity, pH, and Rainfall.

-3. Click the "Predict" button to obtain the recommended crops based on the given conditions.
+3. Click the "Get Recommendation" button to obtain the recommended crops based on the given conditions.
 The application will analyze the input data and display the most suitable crops, helping users make informed decisions about crop cultivation.

 Feel free to explore the application and discover optimal crop choices for your specific agricultural conditions!